treeform/nim_emscripten_tutorial/readme.md

     --clang.linkerexe:emcc # Replace C linker
     --clang.cpp.exe:emcc # Replace C++
     --clang.cpp.linkerexe:emcc # Replace C++ linker.
+  when compileOption("threads"):
+    # We can have a pool size to populate and be available on page run
+    # --passL:"-sPTHREAD_POOL_SIZE=2"
+    discard
   --listCmd # List what commands we are running so that we can debug them.

   --gc:arc # GC:arc is friendlier with crazy platforms.